Nolu-M/Notes-code/README.md

 - data governanace is simply about proactively managing the quality of your data to help your organization achieve its strategy and goals (video 1)

 ### What is data governance
-- **NOTE** governance: is the system that formalizes control, processes, and accountabilities so that specific results such as meeting goals or sustaining standards can be attained.
+- **NOTE:** governance is the system that formalizes control, processes, and accountabilities so that specific results such as meeting goals or sustaining standards can be attained.
 - project governance e.g. focuses on a process for how project decisions are made and hoe communications are managed between stakeholders
 - land governance e.g. deals with issues relative to land ownership and the rules under which decisions are made around land use and control